paranoidPhantom/personal/content/en/itmo-vk.md

 > Spoiler: I didn't enjoy it.

 The app was meant to introduce 'be ITMO' culture.
-This meant we had to combine two designs systems.
+This meant we had to combine two design systems.

 This was the designer's problem though, so you can read more in [his chain of posts](https://t.me/zloon41/60).